Try the Prompt Playground on Literal AI

 A variable is written like

-is a boolean value, the section tags act like a conditionalif
+xis a boolean value, the section tags act like a conditionalifstatement - when

 Tools